Designer Screen Layout

 Headless project components

+Headless projects have the same components as regular projects.
 However, they have different libraries and operate in different ways.